 Senior Project

-During my education, I had the opportunity to work with a division of the United States Air Force in a small team of four people researching, prototyping, analyzing, and developing miniature mechanical apparatuses for unmanned aerial vehicles (UAV).
-Specifically, we had to analyze their current UAVs and develop a more efficient means of propulsion in order to increase the flight time of the device.
-This opportunity gave me valuable experience in researching and machining very fine parts for small sensitive assemblies.
-Documentation was also very important, as we had to present the Air Force with the information to enable replication of our results and product.
+My senior project gave me the opportunity to work with a division of the United States Air Force in a small team of four people researching, prototyping, analyzing, and developing miniature mechanical apparatuses for unmanned aerial vehicles (UAVs).
+Our task was to analyze the current UAVs and develop a more efficient means of propulsion in order to increase the flight time of the vehicle.